Dealing with Challenges

 Most refugees will expect to live on a comfortable salary after they are resettled, especially to a relatively wealthy country like the UK.
 Many Group

 A guide to help your Group manage refugees' expectations and communicate your role regarding accommodation

 As a Community Sponsorship Group, you will have gone to great lengths to source suitable housing for a refugee family.
 You will have invited your Loca

 The refugees you support are likely to require immigration advice.
 We provide a general introduction to this in order for you to help refugees access local services.

 The most important thing we can tell you is this: if you or the refugee family you are supporting is in need of immigration advice, you should consult

-As with any relationships, refugees you are supporting may experience a

-    separation or divorce.
+As with any relationships, refugees you are supporting may experience a separation or divorce.
 Here we provide you with approaches to this challenge.

-    Like with any relationship, problems can arise for everyone, no matter where or

-    how you have been living, and this is as true for those who have been
+Like with any relationship, problems can arise for everyone no matter where or how you have been living.
+This is including for those who have been for